ruby/ruby/doc/fiber.md

 and application code.
 It also allows for layered schedulers which can perform instrumentation.

+The scheduler interface is designed to be a un-opinionated light-weight layer between user code and blocking operations.
+The scheduler hooks should avoid translating or converting arguments or return values.
+Ideally, the exact same arguments from the user code are provided directly to the scheduler hook with no changes.

 To set the scheduler for the current thread:

 ``` ruby